 There are essentially two types of Director Penalty Notices issued by the ATO, where a company fails to pay superannuation and PAYG Tax:

-- “Lockdown” Director Penalty Notices – issued where a company has not lodged its Superannuation Guarantee Charge Statements (SGC statements) and/or Business Activity Statements (BAS) with the ATO within three months of being due; and
+- “Lockdown” Director Penalty Notices – issued where a company has not lodged its Superannuation Guarantee Charge Statements (SGC statements) by the SGC statement due dates and/or Business Activity Statements (BAS) with the ATO within three months of being due; and

 - “Ordinary” Director Penalty Notices – issued where a company has lodged its BAS and SGC statements with the ATO within three months of being due.

-To avoid receiving a “lockdown” Director Penalty Notice, make sure that your BAS are lodged within three months of being due and, if superannuation is not paid, that SGC Statements are also lodged within three months of the due date.
+To avoid receiving a “lockdown” Director Penalty Notice, make sure that your BAS are lodged within three months of being due and, if superannuation is not paid, that SGC Statements are lodged by the SGC statement due dates.

 Failure to do this will result in the ATO issuing you with a “lockdown” Director Penalty Notice at some stage; and you will be liable for the amount claimed in the notice unless the debt is paid by your company.

-If you have lodged BAS and SGC Statements within three months of being due and you get a Director Penalty Notice, you can avoid liability under the notice by appointing a liquidator or voluntary administrator to your company within 21 days of the date of the notice.
+If you have lodged BAS and SGC Statements within the time periods set out above and you get a Director Penalty Notice, you can avoid liability under the notice by appointing a liquidator or voluntary administrator to your company within 21 days of the date of the notice.